 Tencel Modal is made with Austrian beech wood.
 The man-made fiber is smooth and uses little energy during later steps in production, such as coloring or spinning.
 Modal falls very lightly and feels soft as silk.
 Tencel has received an EU ecolabel for the sustainable production of Modal.

-Lenzing EcoVero is a sustainable version of viscose that is produced from wood pulp from European, FSC certified forests.
+EcoVero is a sustainable version of viscose that is produced from wood pulp from European, FSC certified forests.
 The chemicals used to dissolve the wood are reused and the fibers are bleached 100% chlorine-free.
 EcoVero is colorfast which makes the material very durable.
+Unfortunately, at this point, not all types of viscose can be replaced by EcoVero.
+We strive to use only EcoVero in the future, that’s why we keep track of all developments and swap viscose for EcoVero where possible.

 Viscose is an artificially manufactured fiber that is made from wood.
-The production process is not as environmentally friendly as Tencel and EcoVero fibers.
+The production process is not as environmentally friendly as Lyocell and EcoVero fibers.
 For this reason, we only use this material sparsely.